This article contains instructions for accessing controlled GTEx/TARGET/TCGA data.

 Linking your NIH account to your Terra account

-Once you've linked your account, you can confirm your link is active in your profile section:
+Once you link your account, you can confirm your link is active in your profile section.

-Once you've linked your Terra account, you can access the data for your study of choice through the Terra platform.
-Below are links to pages where you can log on to your desired resources, as well as links to where you can find relevant workspaces for those resources
+Once you link your Terra account, you can access the data for your study of choice through the Terra platform.
+Below are links to pages where you can log on to your desired resources, as well as links to where you can find relevant workspaces for those resources.

 GTEx